• Home

 This money pit won’t become a pot of gold anytime soon.

-Sony (NYSE: SNE) is an industry titan in video games, movies, music, and consumer electronics.
+Sony (NYSE: SNE) is a titan in the video games, movies, music, and consumer electronics industry.
 However, it’s been a perpetual underdog in the smartphone market, and investors often wonder why Sony keeps the money-losing business alive.

 Article Summary show